Banking Sustainable Products & Services

 The field of conservation finance is at an inflection point where it will need to migrate beyond donor-driven financing to commercial, investor-driven vehicles.
 Comparatively few sustainable investment opportunities exist in this area today, even though resources such as water and forests have the potential to deliver regular "natural" income streams.
 However, our research has shown that there is demand for such financial products among both private and institutional investors.
 After all, such products can offer not only a double dividend – financial and environmental – but a financial investment in growth markets and portfolio diversification offering protection against anticipated macroeconomic development (e.g., the limitation of national resources) and regulatory changes (e.g., offsetting biodiversity requirements for industrial companies).

 Credit Suisse is continuing its efforts to develop vehicles that meet the various risk/return expectations and investment profiles of the above-mentioned client segments.
-For that reason, we have partnered with leading private and public sector financial institutions and academia to launch in September 2016 a new Coalition for Private Investment in Conservation (CPIC).

 The main goal of sustainable investments is financial returns with portfolio solutions and single investments that meet sustainability/ESG (environmental, social and governance) criteria.
 Our sustainable investment offering comprises portfolio solutions as well as products across all asset classes, including equities, fixed income, real estate, alternative investments, index solutions and thematic investments.
+Moreover, Credit Suisse Real Estate Investment Management, one of the largest real estate holders, considers sustainability essential in developing and managing investments.
+To find out more about our sustainable investment approach and about investment products and services in Switzerland, visit the dedicated website.

 In dynamic sectors such as renewable energy and energy efficiency, reliable information is crucial as a basis for decision making for investment decisions.
 As an economic indicator, the Renewable Energy Index Switzerland (REIS) provides sector information on sales, order backlog, delivery periods, inventories and employment in the sustainable energies market.
 It is published quarterly in cooperation with the AEE SUISSE Umbrella Organization for the Renewable Energy and Energy Efficiency Industry.
 The indicator is based on a survey of companies in the sustainable energy solutions sector (renewable energies and energy efficiency).
 The REIS shows recent economic developments in the renewable energy and energy efficiency sector and serves as a leading indicator.